 This registration procedure is specific for Homeopathic Medicines placed on the market without therapeutic indications and in a form and dosage, which do not present risk to the patient; e.g. oral tablets with very dilute active ingredients with no reference to patient symptoms.
-For more information, please see the HPRA Guide to Registration of Homeopathic Medicinal Products and the relevant legislation link below.
+For more information, please see the HPRA Guide to Registration of Homeopathic Medicinal Products.

 Homeopathic medicines that do not qualify for the simplified scheme can be authorised under the national rules scheme; e.g. homeopathic medicines with therapeutic claims for mild self limiting conditions.
-For more information, please see the HPRA Guide to National Rules Scheme for Homeopathic Medicinal Products for Human Use and the relevant legislation link below.
+For more information, please see the HPRA Guide to National Rules Scheme for Homeopathic Medicinal Products for Human Use.

 A PA can be obtained from the HPRA when the appropriate data is submitted see Licensing Procedures page

 HPRA actively participates in the European Homeopathic Medicinal Products Working Group (HMPWG) of the Heads of Medicines Agencies (HMA), which has also published some additional guidance in relation to Homeopathics.